DKpdx/Artistry/journals/chase_whitaker.md

 April 7, 2023

-Today I Partner Programmed with the group while Danny, Heather, and John worked on the likes backend features.
+Today I Partner Programmed with Peter while the rest of the group Danny, Heather, and John worked on the likes backend features.
 We got them working and protected on the FastAPI side.

 April 10, 2023